stevekerrick/GraphqlToTsql/docs/gettingStarted.md

 }
 ```

+* See: [GraphqlToTsql Documentation](/documentation) for guidance on mapping. `GraphqlToTsql`
-* The mapping allows a lot of flexibility: calculated fields, custom join criteria,
+is flexible, allowing calculated fields, custom join criteria,
 using Table Valued Functions, virtual tables, and more.
-See: [GraphqlToTsql Documentation](/documentation)
-* For more examples, there is a reference application.
-See: [Demo Entities](https://github.com/stevekerrick/GraphqlToTsql/tree/main/src/DemoEntities)
+* See: [Demo Entities](https://github.com/stevekerrick/GraphqlToTsql/tree/main/src/DemoEntities), the reference application,
+for more examples.

 </div>